akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

     set fwd mac
     start

-3. send two streams from IXIA, vlan=0, priority=0/4(TC0/TC1),
+3. Send two streams from IXIA, vlan=0, priority=0/4(TC0/TC1),
-   mac address is VF1's mac address "00:11:22:33:44:55", frame size is 68 bytes(4 bytes vlan field added to 64 bytes packet), each stream desired 50% max rate. send each stream separately, check the port3(VF1 of 25G port) stats: both of the tx rate is about 7.3Gbps(linerate);
+   mac address is VF1's mac address "00:11:22:33:44:55", frame size is 68 bytes(4 bytes vlan field added to 64 bytes packet), each stream desired 50% max rate(100Gbps). send each stream separately, check the port3(VF1 of 25G port) stats: each tx rate is about 7.3Gbps(linerate);
    stop forward, check queue mapping: when send stream of UP=0, the tx queues are queue0-queue3;
    when send stream of UP=4, the tx queues are queue4-queue7;